mainkoon81/Study-04-SQL-Basic-Query/README.md

 GROUP BY region.name, web_events.channel
 ORDER BY count DESC
 ```
-#### SELECT DISTINCT clause: returning only the unique values of a particular column.
+_**SELECT DISTINCT** clause: returning only the unique values of a particular column.
- - > Agg-Q12.
+ - > Agg-Q8.
 Use DISTINCT to test if there are any accounts associated with more than one region.
 The below two queries have the same number of resulting rows (351), so we know that every account is associated with only one region.
 If each account was associated with more than one region, the second query should have returned more rows than the first query.
 ```
 SELECT DISTINCT id, name
 FROM accounts